 - Cite known industry pain points (GDPR for legal, churn rate for SaaS)

-- Offer a mirror use case (similar size/industry client)
+- Propose a mirror use case (client of similar size/industry)

 |---|---|